sydneycasey/sydneycasey.github.io/index.md

 ## What I'm good at:

 I have excellent problem-solving skills, a positive attitude, and I'm able to quickly, autonomously pick up new technologies.
 Forbes has a wonderful article highlighting the [importance of creativity in programming](https://www.forbes.com/sites/christianowens/2019/02/14/move-over-actors-and-artists-software-developers-are-true-creative-heroes/#63af45357127).
-Along with the points they make, I know developers generally work closely with marketers.
-I have experience with graphic design and a background in art, so I'm able to effectively communicate with people and make their visions come to life!
+I have a natural eye for design and experience with UI/UX putting that skill into practice.
+I have experience with graphic design and a background in art, so I'm able to effectively communicate with clients and make their visions come to life.
 Beyond that, **here are my technical skills and interests:**
 - React
 - Angular
 - HTML/CSS
+- JavaScript
 - Bootstrap
+- Node.js
 - jQuery
-- JavaScript
-- Node.js
 - SQL (MySQL, PostgreSQL) and NoSQL (MongoDB, Cassandra) databases
 - Git
 - AWS